 In order to apply to U.S. ABA-approved law schools, one must have graduated from an accredited undergraduate institution.
 No decisions in law school admissions are made based singularly on the major or minor that an applicant has earned.
 No law schools require a minor.
 There is no prelaw major at UVU.
 Declaring yourself to be a prelaw student means that you will have an attribute placed in your student file and you have the opportunity to meet regularly with the prelaw advisor for guidance in all aspects of preparation for law school.

-Some excellent extensive reading and writing majors at UVU are: Anthropology, Classical Studies, English--Writing Studies, History, Integrated Studies, Peace & Justice Studies, Philosophy, Political Science OR any major in which you are writing at least 20 total pages per semester, if not at least one 20-page papers) AND where the faculty will give very specific feedback about your writing.
+Some excellent extensive reading and writing majors at UVU are: Anthropology, Classical Studies, English--Writing Studies, History, Integrated Studies, Peace & Justice Studies, Philosophy, Political Science OR any major in which you are writing at least 20 total pages per semester, if not at least one 20-page paper) AND where the faculty will give very specific feedback about your writing.
 Any major that requires a written capstone paper OR senior thesis/project also helps your preparation for law school.

 Participating in the UVU Honors Program (www.uvu.edu/honors/) is very helpful.
 The program trains students to read and write at a high level, hosts small classes in which students learn in a more personal manner, has a low student-faculty ratio so you get to know professors well, and receive feedback on your reasoning and writing skills.
 Writing an Honors Thesis becomes a publication that you can list on your resume and applications.

 There are steps to take to help you make a well-informed decision about your major/minor:

 1) Study the UVU catalog (www.uvu.edu/catalog/)